jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Drum Pattern
 ============

 The score contains four measures that contain identical content.
 Functions can store musical phrases, everything from a single note to complete works of Beethoven if necessary.
-In this case, we have a simple 4 notes drum and bass pattern.
+In this case, we have a simple 4 notes drum 'n' bass pattern.

 .. literalinclude:: ../../examples/tutorials/amen/amen_pattern.csd
     :language: python
     :pyobject: drum_pattern

 These events will not be generated until the function is accessed.
 For each measure, four lines of score instruments is replaced with drum_pattern().

 .. literalinclude:: ../../demo/pysco/evolving_amen_pattern.csd
     :language: python
     :start-after: <CsScore
     :end-before: </CsScore>

-It's worth noting that functions aren't limited to measures.
+Functions aren't limited to storing measures of data.
 Notes, licks, phrases, bars, sections, entire scores, can all be placed inside a function.
-We'll see more of this as we continue along.

-Later when it's time to start arranging, clips like these can be more or less dropped into measure() blocks.
-It's worth pointing out that this version of the score is now shorter than the original classical Csound score we started with.
+Later when it's time to start arranging, musical patterns like these can be more or less dropped into ``measure()`` blocks.

 Interlude
 =========